 The data provided by you will processed for legitimate business and/or contractual reasons:

-- to respond to your enquiry or provide the services that you have requested
+- To respond to your enquiry or provide the services that you have requested

-- to process payments made
+- To process payments made

-- to send you information that you request from us relating to our products and services
+- To send you information that you request from us relating to our products and services

-By requesting email updates from Communicate, you are providing your consent for us to communicate with you in this way.
+By requesting email updates from Communicate SLT, you are providing your consent for us to communicate with you in this way.
 You are able to opt out of these communications at any time.
-If you no longer wish to be contacted you can let us know by selecting the ‘unsubscribe’ link in the email signature or by emailing email@example.com
+If you no longer wish to be contacted you can let us know by selecting the ‘unsubscribe’ link in the email signature or by emailing firstname.lastname@example.org

 We may also use your site usage information to improve our website, understand how you use our site, and provide more relevant content to you.

 Your personal information may also be made available to third parties (within or outside the Company) providing relevant services under contract to the Company, such as the providers of payment services and IT hosting and IT maintenance providers.
 These companies may use information about you to perform their functions on our behalf.
 They may not be based in your country.
-When we do share our data for these purposes, the data remains our property at all times – these “data processors” act only under our instructions and are not permitted to use your information for their own purposes.
+When we do share our data for these purposes, the data remains our property at all times, these “data processors” act only under our instructions and are not permitted to use your information for their own purposes.
 We check carefully that our third party suppliers are as compliant with data protection law and regulations as we are.
 We oblige those third parties to protect your information with appropriate security measures and prohibit them from using your information for their own purposes or from disclosing your information to others.

 We never sell your data to any third parties, and you will not receive offers or communications from other companies or organisations as a result of giving your details to us.